sithmel/memoize-cache/README.md

 cache
 =====
-The constructor takes an cache-manager object, an optional "key" function, and an optional "getMaxAge" function.
+The constructor takes an cache-manager object, and an "options" object.
+The options object may contain these attributes:

-The "key" function will be used to extract the cache key (used in the push and query method for storing, retrieving the cached value).
+* key: a function used to extract the cache key (used in the push and query method for storing, retrieving the cached value).
 The key returned should be a string or it will be converted to JSON and then md5.
 Default: a function returning a fixed key.
-The value won't be cached if the function returns null.
+The value won't be cached if the function returns null

-"getMaxAge" allows you to use a different TTL for a specific item.
-It must be a function and it takes the same arguments as the "push" method (an array of inputs and the output).
-It returns the TTL in seconds (YES, THESE ARE SECONDS INSTEAD OF MILLISECONDS!!!).
-Infinity means: forever, 0 means: don't cache.
+* maxAge: it is a function that allows you to use a different TTL for a specific item (in seconds).
+If it returns 0 it will avoid caching the item.
+The function takes the same arguments as the "push" method (an array of inputs and the output).
 If it returns undefined, the default ttl will be used.
+* maxValidity: the maximum age of an item stored in the cache before being considered "stale" (in seconds).
+Default: Infinity.
+You can also pass a function that will calculate the validity of a specific item.
+The function will take the same arguments as the "push" method (an array of inputs and the output).

 Example:
 ```js
 var Cache = require('memoize-cache/cache'); // or require('memoize-cache').cache;